peterkost/unique_ip_counter/README.md

 file went from 44 seconds to around 19 seconds, but note that now my test cases are responsible for about 7 of those so the gains on the actual input file are quite substantial.

+I ran the full file and got a runtime of a bit over six minutes, but I think the bottle neck here is the IO.
+I'm running the full file off a USB SSD and the 10% file off the internal SSD.
+THe 10% file runs in 14 seconds so six minutes is quite a bit more.
+Should take about half that, but I don't have the storage to test the full file off of the internal.